 The reasons your child is struggling have nothing to do with you, they way you’ve taught him or the educational choice you have made.
 Some children just struggle.
 Some children take longer to grasp concepts and some children just ARE NOT ready for academics until they are older.
 This can leave you wondering.
 Scrambling.
 And beating yourself up when in reality it is out of your control.

 You see, over the past few months, I have been in your shoes.
 I have had a child who is struggling to grasp concepts.
-I reached out to our local public school for help.
+I reached out to our local public school for interventions for teaching strategies for slow learners.
 I recruited a private speech therapist to help.
-I have bought curriculum.
+I have bought a curriculum.
 Sold curriculum, Pushed curriculum.
 And the whole process left me and my child in tears.

 That is not what homeschooling is about.
 I refuse to sacrifice the relationship of my child for on the altar of homeschooling.
 I refuse to have the joy zapped out of our homeschool just so I can say that child met a milestone “on time”.